Haaretz/git-workflow/README.md

 git hotfix <branch-name>  # An alias that checks out the the latest tag and
                           # automatically creates a new branch off of it.
 ```

+Your branch name should include the Jira issue inside square brackets at its beginning
+and a short description.
+It will automatically be prefixed with `hotfix/`

 As soon as the hotfix is complete, the tip of the branch should be tagged with
 an updated version number in order to cut the new patch release.
 It should then